vector-org/vector-chain/docs/node-guide.md

 # Vector Chain Node Guide

 This guide walks you through the process of joining the `vector-chain` network.
-Whether you aim to participate as a Validator, run an Archive node for historical data, or operate a Public node to support the network, the following steps will guide you through installation, configuration, and startup.
+Whether you aim to participate as a Validator, run an Archive node for historical data, operate a Public node to support the network, or run a simple node as part of the network, the following steps will guide you through installation, configuration, and startup.

 ---